 the extent of government control of the means of production,

-the extent of government control over pricing and output
+the extent of government control over pricing and output decisions, and

 any other factors considered appropriate.9